RaoAkif/TodoList/README.md

 # Todo List

-> CRUD Operation for To Dos
+> A very simple todo app with CRUD operations.

 ## Built With